theNewDynamic/melissa-del-bosque/content/_index.md

 images:
  - /images/melissa-del-bosque-headshot_opt.jpg
 ---
-Her work has been published in international and national publications including, *Time*, *The Guardian* and *Marie Claire*.
+Melissa's work has been published in international and national publications including, *Time*, *The Guardian* and *Marie Claire*.
 Her work has also been featured in television and radio on *Democracy Now!*, *MSNBC*, *PBS*, the *BBC* and *NPR*.
 Currently, she is an investigative reporter with *The Texas Observer* and a Lannan reporting fellow with The Investigative Fund.